lazybytez/jojo-discord-bot/README.md

 If you want to take part in the development of the bot please check out the [Contributing](https://github.com/lazybytez/jojo-discord-bot#contributing) section.

-Open source doesn't mean everyone can do whatever they want with the bot so there is a strict [LICENSE](https://github.com/lazybytez/jojo-discord-bot/blob/main/LICENSE) we want you to respect.

 ## Getting started

 ### Requirements